dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 ### Next steps

-The above was only a brief introduction to migrations, please consult the other documentation pages to learn more about [managing migrations](xref:core/managing-schemas/migrations/managing), [applying them](xref:core/managing-schemas/migrations/applying), and other aspects.
+The above was only a brief introduction to migrations.
+Please consult the other documentation pages to learn more about [managing migrations](xref:core/managing-schemas/migrations/managing), [applying them](xref:core/managing-schemas/migrations/applying), and other aspects.
 The [.NET Core CLI tool reference](xref:core/miscellaneous/cli/index) also contains useful information on the different commands